Local, national nonprofit medical centers face continuing inflation after pandemic labor issues

 "Pre-pandemic, that number was only $30 to $35 million a year," she said.
 "In order to cover inflation alone, we had to find twice as much money annually."

-Authorized in the 2023-25 state operating budget, healthcare providers will see increased reimbursements rates for Medicaid patients — the first raise of its kind in some 20 years, according to Ariana Barrey, communications manager for Providence.
+Authorized in the 2023-25 state operating budget, health care providers will see increased reimbursements rates for Medicaid patients — the first raise of its kind in some 20 years, according to Stokoe.

-Currently, Washington state's Medicaid reimbursements cover about 63% of costs on average across all hospitals in the state, Barrey said.
+Currently, Washington state's Medicaid reimbursements cover about 63% of costs on average across all hospitals in the state, Stokoe said.

 Next year, that number will be around 80%, which would put it at about the same level as Medicare reimbursements.